JanealSmi/MC_Robotics_Library/CodingC/Boolean/whileLoops.md

 We can also use true (`1`) or false (`0`) or inequality values such as `< > = ` or combinations to make `<= >=` to specify a value we want the bot to go on.

-When writing something like a button being pressed we must first define which sensor port and the value we want, and because buttons are digital they only operate on a true or false.
+When writing something like a button being pressed we must first define which sensor port and value we want, and because buttons are digital they only operate on a true or false.

     #include <stdio.h>
 	  #include <kipr/wombat.h>